Gerg-L/spicetify-nix/README.md

   #config options
 ```

-and it'll install the wrapped spotify to `environment.systemPackages` or `home.packages`
+and it'll install the wrapped spotify to `environment.systemPackages` or

-To not install by default use `programs.spicetify.dontInstall = true;`

-Use: `config.programs.spicetify.spicedSpotify`
-instead of `pkgs.spotify` to reference the spiced Spotify package
+`home.packages`

+Alternatively set `programs.spicetify.enable = false;` and add
+`config.programs.spicetify.spicedSpotify` where you want manually

+> [!IMPORTANT]
+> Don't install `pkgs.spotify anywhere The module installs spotify for you!

 ### Example Configuration